KwatME/Medicine.md/Molecule/Glycan/Heparin.md

 # "

-Heparin binds to antithrombin and thrombin to catalyze antithrombin function.
+Binds to antithrombin and thrombin to catalyze antithrombin inactivating thrombin.
 Activates antithrombin more against factor 2a.

-Given non-orally and monitored; reversible.
+Given non-orally and monitored.
+Reversible.

 # ^